Ceftazidime and avibactam (Intravenous)

 Uses For ceftazidime and avibactam

-Ceftazidime and avibactam injection is given in combination with metronidazole to treat infections in many different parts of the body.
-It belongs to the class of medicines known as cephalosporin antibiotics.
+Ceftazidime and avibactam combination injection belongs to the class of medicines known as cephalosporin antibiotics.
 It works by killing bacteria or preventing their growth.
 However, ceftazidime and avibactam will not work for colds, flu, or other virus infections.

 Before Using ceftazidime and avibactam